idaholab/moose/modules/optimization/doc/content/source/materials/MisfitReporterOffsetFunctionMaterial.md

-# GaussianMisfit
+# MisfitReporterOffsetFunctionMaterial

-!syntax description /Materials/GaussianMisfit
+!syntax description /Materials/MisfitReporterOffsetFunctionMaterial

 ## Overview

-The `GaussianMisfit` material is a specialized material that calculates a misfit value and its gradient with respect to a simulation variable, using a Gaussian function to weight the contribution of measurement points
+The `MisfitReporterOffsetFunctionMaterial` material is a specialized material that calculates a misfit value and its gradient with respect to a simulation variable, using a Gaussian function to weight the contribution of measurement points